-Capture One 21 (CO21) is a professional’s app.
-At the same time, it is extremely customisable.
-Panel locations can be changed, popped-out, hidden or rearranged.
+Capture One 22 (CO22) is a professional app.
+At the same time, it is extremely customizable.
+Panel locations can be changed, popped-out, hidden, or rearranged.

 Having said that, it would be unfair if I said that I could just jump into Capture One and immediately use it as if I have been for years.
 Capture One has a few differences in the concepts it uses, and we will deal with those in detail in upcoming articles.

 Overall, the interface is as complex or simple as you want it to be.
 If you want to, you can download CaptureOne Pro 22 and try it out for 30 days here.
 After you have it installed, visit the very useful Capture One YouTube Page where you can follow some CaptureOne tutorials to get started.